neilsb/mx-puppet-teams/README.md

    * `offline_access`

 ## Linking your Microsoft account
 With the bridge running, visit `serverBaseUri`/login (e.g. `https://my.domain.com/login`).
 This will take you to microsoft login page.
-After logging in a 6 digit authoisation code will be displayed.
-This code should be used to link your matrix account to your microsoft account.
+After logging in a 6 character authorisation code will be displayed.
+This code should be used to link your matrix account to your Microsoft account.

 Microsoft require you to revalidate the application every (approx) 90 days.
 To do this visit the login link above to retrieve a new 6 digit code, then talk to the bot and use the `relink {puppetId} {code}` command.   e.g. `relink 1 abcdef`